bardas-oleksandr/onlineShop/README.md

 Different user states provide different rights during using of application.
-After mvn liquibase:update is executed, application database will contain three users - one for each state.
+After mvn liquibase:update is executed, application database will contain three users - one for each orderState.

 Admin credentials:
 email - admin@gmail.com